convox/convox/docs/reference/primitives/app/resource/README.md

 ### Database Import

-Database import allows you to integrate any RDS managed database into Convox, whether it was initially created by Convox or not.
+Database import allows you to integrate any RDS managed database or Elasticache into Convox, whether it was initially created by Convox or not.

 ```html
 resources: